2i2c-org/team-compass/people/compensation.md

 #### Travel

-2i2c will reimburse any work-related travel expenses for its team members.
+We reimburse any work-related travel expenses for its team members.
-Team members should get approval for travel (and rough budget) before any booking.
+Team members should get approval for travel (and a rough budget) before any booking.

 #### Personal development